 2011 Research Challenge Award, Ohio University, “Neuropsychological Correlates of Driving Hazard Perception in Older Adults”.
 Suhr, PI.

 2008 Interdisciplinary Institute for Neuromusculoskeletal Research Award, Ohio University, “Unexplained fatigue in the elderly.”
 Clark, PI, Suhr, Co-I.

 2008 Research Challenge Award, Ohio University, “The Role of personality and gender in nicotine craving and risky decision making”.
 Suhr, PI.

 2007-2009 National Institutes of Health, “Psychophysiological correlates of aging stereotypes and personal aging beliefs.”
 Kathi Heffner PI, Suhr Co-I.

 Clinical Neuropsychology, Physiological Psychology, Abnormal Psychology

-Neuropsychology, Fundamentals of Assessment, Adult Assessment, Traineeship Supervision (Assessment, Neuropsychological Assessment)
+Neuropsychology, Fundamentals of Assessment, Adult Assessment, Traineeship and practicum supervision (Assessment, Neuropsychological Assessment)

 Current Graduate Students:

 Caitlin Reese (on internship)